webzakimbo/bcome-read-the-docs/docs/source/notable/k8-sh.rst

 By default, this feature assumes a "/bin/sh" shell present on your container.

-When in console mode (see :doc:`../usage/navigation`) you my pick an alternative shell by reference when invoking `sh`.
+When in console mode (see :doc:`../usage/navigation`) you may pick an alternative shell by reference when invoking `sh`.

 For example, given the following available shells